SHAKTI IS A SAFE TECHNOLOGY

 “Adult rats which had been exposed prenatally or postnatally to … low-frequency magnetic fields (found) no discriminable morphological alterations.” – Dr. M.A.
 Persinger “Principia Brevita” Psychological Reports 1995, 77, 707-724

 Shakti is an example of ‘complex magnetic signal’ neural stimulation, which has been studied in the laboratory.
 Click here to see some of the research done with this class of technology using the amygdala (“burst-firing”) signal.
-The study done with the hippocampal signal is here.
-Another study, with both signals, is here.
+A study was also done with the hippocampal signal.
+There was also a another study with both signals.

 Shakti is a powerful technology, and a few simple rules should be observed when using it.